-- 1. Send your department's mission statement to hayden.harris@ucr.edu by 8/14 - 2.
-Take Culture of Assessment Pre-Survey - 3.
-Cluster meetings - Remember: Assessment is an on-going process - Our goal is to improve the programs and services for students and ultimately aid in student development, learning, & success.
+- Send your department's mission statement to hayden.harris@ucr.edu for review - Take Culture of Assessment Pre-Survey - Building a Culture of Assessment will not happen overnight - We will start small and grow our assessment culture from there - 2019-2020 will require the most participation, and after that we will have a foundation in place that will make assessment easier.
+We want your input so we can create a culture that works for everyone. - Remember: Assessment is an on-going process - Remember: Our goal is to improve the programs and services for students and ultimately aid in student development, learning, & success.
 By incorporating assessment into our everyday activities, we can reach that goal and slowly build a culture of assessment.